kizniche/Mycodo/mycodo-manual.md

 Type | Select whether the camera is a Raspberry Pi Camera or a USB camera.
 Library | Select which library to use to communicate with the camera.
 The Raspberry Pi Camera uses picamera (and potentially opencv), and USB cameras should be set to opencv.
 OpenCV Device | Any devices detected by opencv will populate this dropdown list.
 If there are no values in this list, none were detected.
 If you have multiple opencv devices detected, try setting the camera to each device and take a photo to determine which camera is associated with which device.
-Relay ID | This relay will turn on during the capture of any still image (which includes timelapses).
+Output ID | This output will turn on during the capture of any still image (which includes timelapses).
 Rotate Image | The number of degrees to rotate the image.
 ... | Image Width, Image Height, Brightness, Contrast, Exposure, Gain, Hue, Saturation, White Balance.
 These options are self-explanatory.
 Not all options will work with all cameras.
 Pre Command | A command to execute (as user mycodo) before a still image is captured.